 At the time his article appeared, Silverstein claimed that the SPLC had \$120 million in the bank.
 This included the surplus from \$27 million it had raised the previous year through its direct mail operation, though it had spent only \$13 million on its civil rights' activities.
 The group spends twice as much on fund-raising activities each year as it does on legal services for the people whose causes they purport to champion.
-SPLC's fund-raising-to-expenditure ratio has earned them one of the American Institute of Philanthropy's worst ratings for any of the organizations it monitors.
-Here are the numbers from SPLC's October 31, 2001 report to the IRS on Form 990: Income \$36 million; Expenses \$23 million; Profit \$13 million; losses from playing the stock market with donors' money: \$27 million; net assets down to only \$114 million.
+SPLC's fund-raisingto-expenditure ratio has earned them one of the American Institute of Philanthropy's worst ratings for any of the organizations it monitors.
+Here are the numbers from SPLC's October 31, 2001 report to the IRS on Form 990: Income \$36 million; expenses \$23 million; profit \$13 million; losses from playing the stock market with donors' money \$27 million; net assets down to only \$114 million.

-Another revelation in the Harper's article - one that is far less shocking in the post-Enron and WorldCom era than it was two years ago - is that accounting procedures have allowed the SPLC to disguise fund-raising activities as "educational" activities.
+Another revelation in the Harper's article, one that is far less shocking in the post-Enron and WorldCom era than it was two years ago, is that accounting procedures have allowed the SPLC to disguise fund-raising activities as "educational" activities.
 According to the tax records Silverstein reviewed, of the \$10.8 million SPLC claimed to spend on educational activities in 1999, \$6.4 million was actually spent soliciting contributions.

-Rather than being legitimate crusaders against alleged right-wing "hate" groups, SPLC and Dees have been shameless exploiters of the misfortunes of people they do almost nothing to help, claims Silverstein.
-Alarmist, and often graphic, direct mail solicitations hyping supposed hate crimes that are usually the sick handiwork of lone individuals rather than organized groups, net the SPLC handsome returns while doing little or nothing to aid the victims.
+Rather than being legitimate crusaders against alleged right-wing "hate" groups, the SPLC and Dees have been shameless exploiters of the misfortunes of people they do almost nothing to help, claims Silverstein.
+Alarmist, and often graphic, direct mail solicitations net the SPLC's handsome returns while doing little or nothing to aid the victims, and in the process hype supposed hate crimes that are usually the sick handiwork of lone individuals rather than organized groups.
 The hate "groups" the SPLC relentlessly raises money to fight are often the figment of SPLC's direct mail department's overheated imagination, and unrelated crimes are attributed to these groups because, like sex and fear, hate sells.

-His former partner in the direct marketing business that Dees ran before starting SPLC confesses that the two of them were not above hucksterism in their quest to amass profits.
-"We were not particular about how we did it," Dees' former business partner is quoted saying in Harper's.
-More interestingly, Dees, who has made a career (and a ton of money - his recently listed yearly salary was \$259,000, plus \$21,000 in "benefits") exposing right-wing hate groups, received payment from the Ku Klux Klan when he was a practicing attorney in Montgomery, Alabama, in the early 1960s.
+His former partner in the direct marketing business that Dees ran before starting SPLC

+confesses that the two of them

+were not above hucksterism in their quest to amass

+profits.
+"We were not particular about how we did it,"

+Dees' former business partner

+is quoted saying in Harper's.

+More interestingly, Dees, who has

+made a career (and a ton of money)

+exposing right-wing hate groups,

+received payment from the Ku Klux

+Klan when he was a practicing attorney

+in Montgomery, Alabama, in the early